IDAES/idaes-pse/docs/user_guide/commands/index.rst

 idaes command
 -------------
 The base `idaes` command does not do anything by itself, besides set some shared configuration values.
-All the real work is done by one of the sub-commands, each of which is described on a separate page below.
+All the real work is done by one of the subcommands, each of which is described on a separate page below.